-We partnered with Axpo Iberia to source clean energy for our cold stores in Portugal.
+We partnered with Axpo Iberia to source clean energy for our cold stores in Spain and Portugal.
 Axpo Iberia manages the largest portfolio of photovoltaic plants in the Iberian Peninsula and supplies electricity from a guaranteed 100% green source.
 The energy supply was recognised with a Guarantee of Origin (GO) certification, awarded by the Spanish Comisión Nacional de los Mercados y la Competencia (CNMC).
 GO certificates are a reliable and trustworthy indicator of the origin of electricity from 100% renewable sources, with zero CO2 emissions and radioactive waste.
 A GO represents one megawatt hour of clean electricity.
 This initiative helps us significantly reduce our CO2 emissions.
 We also joined Axpo’s commitment to reforestation in areas most affected by forest fires in Portugal by donating over a thousand trees to Quercus, the national nature conservation association.

 Energy Management Programme